EB-5 Immigrant Investor Program

 It is very important that the investor have a thorough understanding of the legitimacy and viability of the project he or she decides to invest in, so it is helpful to work with a qualified business analyst.
 A detailed application must then be submitted to U.S. Citizenship & Immigration Services, outlining the project’s business plans and eligibility under the EB-5 program.

 When the investor and his or her dependents move to the United States, they file for conditional residence for two years.
 After the two years are up, they must file another petition to obtain Lawful Permanent Resident status (their “green cards”).
 This petition must include evidence that the investor has complied with the rules of the EB-5 program for his or her two years of conditional residency, including evidence that he or she has continually maintained the investment, and that the investment has created at least 10 U.S. jobs.
 When the conditions are removed, the investor and his or her dependents become Lawful Permanent Residents, and will eventually be able to apply for citizenship, if desired.

 The requirements for a successful EB-5 investment are stringent and complex, making getting an EB-5 visa a complicated task.
 Proper legal representation is essential in navigating the intricacies of U.S. financial and immigration law.
 Watson Law Offices is proud to offer top-quality professional services in understanding and complying with the EB-5 investor program, including satisfying the requirements of U.S. Citizenship & Immigration Services and the U.S. State Department, referring quality professionals in tax law and business analysis, and keeping the investor informed of what to expect at all stages of the process.

-For more information, or to schedule a consultation with our attorney, please contact our Bedford office.
+For more information, or to schedule a consultation with our attorney, please contact our Boston office.